unrepentantgeek/Duet4OBKP/calibration.md

 Note: when moving from one X/Y location to another it'sa good idea to move up at least 1mm to avoid dragging the nozzle!

+# First print

+Print the [calibration_frame.stl](./calibration_frame.stl).
+If you have set any slicer tweaks such as 'Inset surface' or 'Horizontal size compensation' you should disable them for now.
+Once the print is complete, mark the front top with a marker for reference, and remove it from the print bed.

+Measure the thickness at several points around the perimiter.
+It should be 5mm thick.
+Otherwise:

+  * Consistently thin or thick

+  Your probe offset is incorrect.
+If the part is too thin, *reduce* the probe offset by how much thinner than 5mm the part is.
+Then repeat the bed probe and save the values.

+  * Inconsistent thickness

+    * Doublecheck that you got the sign right on the H values when fine tuning probe offset
+    * Make sure that your printer doesn't have any loose screws

 ## Compensate for X/Y shrinkage

 Use `M579` to compensate for any growth or shrinkage in X and Y caused by innacuracies in the delta geometry.
 For example if your printer consistently prints parts 1% too small, use: `G579 X1.01 Y1.01`